How to Create an HTML Form That Sends You an Email

 Using just HTML?
 If you’re starting fresh, our team is here to help.
 This code will help you create a form that will notify you via email.

-The form will ask for the contact's name and message.
+The form asks me for the contact’s name and message.
 It also includes a submit button (not visible in CodePen) that users will click to submit their information.

 Note that this code is basic.
-It won't look super snazzy.
-For a more visually appealing form that matches your branding, you'll have to add lines of code specific to your needs.
+It won’t look super snazzy.
+For a more visually appealing form that matches my branding, I would have to add lines of code specific to my needs.

 Remember: While you can use just basic HTML, this isn’t the ideal option.
 This form doesn’t directly send to email addresses but rather opens an email client or tool window to submit the form.
 This can spook the user out of submitting the form at all.